yann-yinn/ulysse/README.md

 * MVC : routes -> controllers -> template
 * template system, with overridable templates and switchable themes.
 * Config files
-* organize code in module, config files by module.
+* organize code by features in module
-* Events listeners, events are also used in templates to let modules include dynamically html or js / css, blocks etc ...
+* Create or listen events.
 * String translations
-* PSR0 autoloader for vendors library or your own code.
+* PSR0 autoloader

 REQUIREMENTS
 -------------

-* php >= 5.4 with sqlite drive module enabled.
+* php >= 5.4
 * Apache

 INSTALLATION
 -------------

 * clone ulysse directory.
-* copy example.application to {yoursite}
+* copy example.application to {yourapp}
-* make sure "{yoursite}/writable" directory is writable & readable by apache
-* go to "localhost/ulysse/{yoursite}/www/public/
+* go to "localhost/ulysse/{yourapp}/www/default/

 Edit yoursite/config/_routes.php file to start create pages on your site.

-CREATE PAGES
+CREATE ROUTES
 --------------

-routes.php file map a framework path to a php callable.
+"config/_routes.php" files maps an url to a php controller.
 It uses php closures or simple strings.
-A page may return a string or a closure :
+A route may return a string or a closure :
 In application/config/_routes.php :

 ```php